 Welcome to the Orlando FRC Regional, now in its 18th year of developing Florida’s future high tech work force.

-By hosting a premier FIRST Robotics Regional each March – the dates for our 2016 event are March 11 & 12!
+We do this by hosting a premier FIRST Robotics Competition (FRC) Regional each March – the dates for our 2016 event are March 11 & 12!
 The competition challenges high school students around the world to build up to 120 lb. robots to solve playing field challenges in fast paced matches.
 The Orlando Regional is committed to inspiring young people to become passionate about careers in Science, Technology, Engineering and Math (STEM).

 The Orlando Regional